 - In an environment that nurtures creativity and intellectual curiosity, Gavilan College serves the community by providing a high-quality learning experience which prepares students for transfer, technical and public service careers, lifelong learning and participation in a diverse global society.

-- The teacher population of 150 teachers has stayed relatively flat over five years.
+- The teacher population of 150 teachers has declined by 8% over five years.

 |Gavilan College||(CA) Community College Avg.|